 Ok, making sure you have your layers situated is a prerequisite of using Procreate’s transform tool.
 Once you have that sorted out, you’re ready to move on to the transform tool’s great features.

-How to Select and Move Objects with Procreate’s Transform Tool
+How to Select and Move Objects and Lines with Procreate’s Transform Tool

 Selecting and moving objects within your canvas is the transform tool’s most basic function.
 Without clicking any additional settings within the transform panel, you can simply click the arrow icon and then push objects around your screen.